lathonez/clone-row/README.md

 * Setup database aliases for ease of use (e.g. local, dev, test, integration, prod)

 ## There are existing tools for this!
-There are many industry standard tools that could (and should) be used instead of mysql-clone-row, if applicable.
+There are many industry standard tools that could (and should) be used instead of clone-row, if applicable.
 Examples include [mysqldump](https://dev.mysql.com/doc/refman/5.1/en/mysqldump.html), [replication](https://dev.mysql.com/doc/refman/5.0/en/replication.html) and simply [select into outfile](https://dev.mysql.com/doc/refman/5.1/en/select-into.html).
 However, I have found that there are several use-cases for this application:
 * Many databases containing rich data which is modified little and often
 * Wide tables with multiple changes that are hard to keep track of during the release cycle